If your school is not already on social media, it should be.

 5. Monitor Posts and Engage

 Staying on the topic of being active and posting at least 1-2 times every day, you need to also have a system for monitoring posts.
 Most social sites have mobile apps and options that allow you be notified when someone interacts with you.
 Whether it is someone liking your Facebook page, retweeting your latest update, or liking an image on Instagram, you should be monitoring the activity on your account.
 If you’re rocking with more than one platform, there are a variety of tools available (most with free versions) that allow you to monitor multiple accounts from a single dashboard.
+If you have the technical know-how within school, you could even maybe look at creating some sort of interactive content that could link with your website – such as an advert around the time parents start to look for schools – to really get your name out there.

 Monitoring alone is not enough.
 You need to engage!
 It is called social media for a reason…be social!
 When someone comments on your Facebook page, comment back, have a conversation.
 When someone starts following you on Twitter, follow them back and thank them.
 If someone shares your Instagram post, share one of theirs and let them know you appreciate it.
 And look for ways to increase that engagement: Run polls, ask questions, and get your audience active on your profiles.